CONSERVATION WORK

 Below are some collected videos of various species of snakes throughout the spring, summer and fall, at 25 locations in southern New York, during my trail camera den project.
 2025.

-These first 2 videos were captured at 2 different locations, about twenty feet apart, on a hill that has multiple den sites, in Ulster County, NY.
+These first 3 video clip compilations were captured at 3 different locations, 2 of them about twenty feet apart, 1 of them several hundred yards downhill, on a rocky hillside that has multiple den sites, in Ulster County, NY.
 The first video is the main den on top of the hill, with a population of over 100 timber rattlesnakes, at least half that many copperheads and both species of black snakes.
 Unlike most rattlesnake dens in the northeast, snakes can be found here all year round.
-The second video, slightly downhill, is an area where gravid copperheads congregate in August and give birth.
+The second video, slightly downhill, is an area where gravid copperheads congregate in August and give birth, and the third, is the lowest den, with a much smaller population of both species of snakes.

-This video clips shows 2 copperheads at a den site I discovered in Ulster County, NY in 2018.
-One snake is seen crawling across the rocks, and another is emerging from beneath the edge of the disk-shaped rock to the top-right-center.
-Copperheads, black rat snakes, black racers and garter snakes call this rocky ledge system above piles of talus stone, home.
+These video clips showcase a copperhead, black rat snake, black racer and garter snake den I discovered in Ulster County, NY in 2018.
+The first set of clips are from July, with a copperhead and several garter snakes.
+In the second compilation, one copperhead is seen crawling across the rocks, and another is emerging from beneath the edge of the disk-shaped rock to the top-right-center.

 Above is a clip of a black racer living in a place you wouldn’t expect to see copperhead snakes, which reside there also, in a stone pile hidden in the tall grass of a field at a small park in Ulster County, NY.
 I knew the den was close to these small boulders, but I now have fairly definitive proof that the entrance is on the other side of the rock to the left.
 Both species of black snakes and copperheads use this as a hibernaculum.
 There is a second den, not much more than 30 feet away, in a smaller but similar stone pile.
 With more stone piles scattered throughout the field and woods, likely from quarrying done in the 1950s, there may be more dens also - and with other naturally occuring known snake dens in the area, it's likely the snakes moved in from one of those locations, as they are known to do when they find suitable habitat.

-The above 2 compilations of clips were taken at a strictly timber rattlesnake den along a rocky ridge in central New York, that is near a highway and river, very close to civilization.
-The lower rock slide, and the upper den crevice in the ledge above, which is an interesting verticle crevice den, are found not much more than a hundred yards from the highway.
+The above 3 compilations of clips were taken at a strictly timber rattlesnake den along a rocky ridge in central New York, that is near a highway and river, very close to civilization.
+The first 2 compilations are from an area about 1 mile east of the 3rd set of clips.
+The first is of the lower rock slide where the females gather to give birth, and the second is the upper den crevice in the ledge above, which is an interesting verticle crevice den, found not much more than a hundred yards from the highway.
+The third compilation, 1 mile west, is 30 feet above the highway and is one of several dens along this stretch of the ridge, these rattlesnake populations being the only found within a 40 mile radius.

 Den critter out takes!
 A black bear, baby bobcat, deer, racoon, vulture, rabbit and skunk – and last but not least, people - some of the many other inhabitants and passerbys that I caught on camera during this project.

-If you've made it this far - This was a video I took of me petting a wild 36-inch copperhead (which is a fairly large sized snake for this species) in 2019, on the edge of a 50-foot cliff, along a rare gestation crevice in Ulster County, NY.
-The only two dangerous species of snakes in our area, the chances of ever being bit by the timber rattlesnake or copperhead are next to a nil, as long as you don't touch them or step on them, the latter of which is very rare, and the former out of ignorance or stupidity.
+If you've made it this far - This was a video I took of myself petting a wild 36-inch copperhead (which is a fairly large sized snake for this species) in 2019, on the edge of a 50-foot cliff, along a rare gestation crevice in Ulster County, NY.
+The only two dangerous species of snakes in our area, the chances of ever being bit by the timber rattlesnake or copperhead are next to nil, as long as you don't touch them or step on them, the latter of which is very rare, and the former out of ignorance or stupidity.
 The trick to my succes in not being bit, is that I previously caught this snake, likely a gravid female, although at that point in time I thought it was a male.
 I 'borrowed her on loan' several months prior and slowly gained her 'trust', learning to work with her to the point that I could keep her calm enough to pet her.
+Copperheads are often extremely irritable snakes, but only if touched, and so this is very out of character behavior.
 It didn't take as long as I thought, maybe five or so attempts before I realized that it was unlikely she would bite, but the possibility is always there - snakes all have different dispositions and they can also bite out of confusion, rather than as a defensive reflex.
 People make mistakes also, right?
-In this video clip, I was in the process of releasing her back at her gestation area to give birth, and this is the only venomous snake that I have ever done this with and I would never recommend it to anyone, for any reason.
+In this video clip, I was in the process of releasing her back at her gestation area to give birth, and this is the only venomous snake that I have ever done this with, and I would never recommend it to anyone, for any reason.
 The reason I attribute never being bitten in the field, is by sticking to the rule of never touching a wild venomous snake.
 Some people tail them, or pin them, or use hooks to help.
 Rarely have I done so.
 But again, they pose little threat to humans, as you see.
 So, please don't ever kill a snake! - Dylan Christopher, 2025. *VOLUME BUTTON AT LOWER RIGHT OF VIDEO CLIP